-Please click on the able link to see a copy of our Handbook.
+Please click on the link above to see a copy of our Handbook.

-The International School strives to offer the best comprehensive secondary education in the United States.
-It provides a unique focus on the phenomenon of globalization and actively teaches the principles of global citizenship.
-The school takes a leadership role in education in developing the most integrated and effective curriculum in all academic areas.
-It also provides the most nurturing and supportive learning community involving students, parents, faculty, and administration.
-The International School continually measures its practice against the best, in order to set the standard for all.
+The International School strives to offer the best comprehensive secondary education in the United States, providing a unique focus on the phenomenon of globalization and actively teaching the principles of global citizenship.
+The school and its staff demonstrate leadership in developing the most integrated and effective curriculum in all academic areas, as well as offering a nurturing and supportive learning community that builds strong relationships among students, parents, faculty, and administration.
+The International School continually assesses and refines its practices to ensure high expectations for all students.

-The International School teaches its students the principles of local, national, and global citizenship.
+Global Citizenship: The International School teaches its students the principles of local, national and global citizenship.
 Students are encouraged to accept their inherent responsibility as members of the human community and fulfill their duties to the world through active service.

-The International School is a learning community that supports all students of all backgrounds and ability levels, fostering self-confidence, self-discipline and self-worth in every student, enabling them to realize success in school and beyond.
-Its unique learning environment is characterized by the close student, teacher, and family relationships that develop over a seven year course of study in a small school environment.
-A strong sense of community is based upon the values of mutual respect, sincere compassion, shared responsibility, and continual self-reflection.
+Community: The International School is a learning community that supports all students of all backgrounds and ability levels, fostering self-confidence, self-discipline and self-worth in every student, enabling them to realize success in school and beyond.
+Its unique learning environment is characterized by the close student, teacher and family relationships that develop over a seven-year course of study in a small school environment.
+A strong sense of community is based upon the values of mutual respect, sincere compassion, shared responsibility and continual self reflection.

 The idea of community, which was developed at the birth of our school, is to regularly bring together groups of students so that they have time during the schedule to break from the normal classroom environment and expand their learning.
 Community may be based on leadership, academics, or similar interests.
 It also gives students the opportunity to go out into the community and possibly give something back, meet with fellow classmates, and discuss school and other issues.
 In the beginning, the goal was to keep the same kids together for seven years, but the need to combine those existing communities into several new communities has arisen.
 The familiar faces may change, but the ideas and productivity of community continues.

-Every year in the spring, the entire student body, along with teachers and parent volunteers, are required leave the confines of the classroom to expand their knowledge.
-Focus Week was designed to teach students that learning can happen outside the classroom.
-Participation in Focus Week is required to meet the career and technical education credits for graduation.
+Every year in the spring, the entire student body, along with teachers and parent volunteers, leave the confines of the classroom to expand their knowledge.
+Focus Week is designed to teach students that learning can happen outside the classroom.
+Participation in Focus Week is required to meet the Career and Technical Education elective credits for graduation.
 Each teacher chooses an activity where he/she can help the students better their education.
-Whether the activity is traveling to a foreign country, learning how to design web pages, or exploring the world of public transportation in Portland each student comes away from these experiences with some new and exciting memories that will last well into their adulthood.
-Focus Week is a valuable asset to the education and lives of the students.
+Whether the activity is traveling to a foreign country, learning how to design web pages, or exploring the world of public transportation in Portland, each student comes away from these experiences with valuable learning that will last well into their adulthood.
+Focus Week is a critical asset to the education and lives of our students..

 International School Values